Skip to content

 0.56 / 1

-56.3% - The company states that 56.3% of its total area of natural forest and industrial tree plantation is third-party verified as a legal source, either under STLVS or PEFC/MTCS.
+[Externally verified] 56.3% - 56.3% of the total area of natural forest and industrial tree plantations was verified as being legally compliant by PEFC-endorsed MTCS or under STLVS.

 • N